 Regardless of the meteoric success Halima has garnered, her altruism is what leaves the people she encounters breathless.
 Not only because it is a rare trait to find amongst most 20-year-olds, but also because it is so genuine Halima must be prompted to turn conversations onto herself.
 "I want this to be greater than me.
 Every editorial, every cover, every campaign that I do is as much for me as it is for [women in my community]."

-Halima is currently partnered with UNICEF and strives to one day become a UN Ambassador to return to Kenya and instill hope in refugees.
+Halima is currently a UNICEF Ambassador and strives to one day become a UN Ambassador to return to Kenya and instill hope in refugees.
 When she's not working or studying for her college courses, she covets time spent with family and friends on the couch indulging in Netflix marathons.
+In 2020, it was announced that Halima would be joining the Vogue Arabia team as the Diversity Editor-at-Large, to further the magazine's commitment to showcasing racial inclusivity at a time when it is so crucially needed.